helioadriano/Developer/README.md

 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** Ideal for database management and executing SQL for queries
 - **Git & Github:** Essential for version control and sharing my SQL sripts and analysis, ensuring collaboration and project tracking.
+- **Excel:** Essential for quick graphics and visualization

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here´s how I approached each question:
+Here's how I approached each question:

 ### 1. Top paying Data Analyst Jobs
-In order to indentify the highest-paying roles, I filtered data analyst positions by their average yearly salary, and by location focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+In order to identify the highest-paying roles, I filtered data analyst positions by their average yearly salary and by location, focusing on remote jobs.
+This query highlights the high-paying opportunities in the field.

 ```sql
 SELECT